 This author was able to get a ballpark quote from each travel insurance provider’s website in real-time.
 The big tip here is to look at all of the fine print as you read your policy.

 A basic travel insurance policy should cover at least $50,000 in emergency medical expenses.
-You can usually add riders for more coverage of up to $100,000.
+You can usually add upgrades for more coverage of up to $100,000.

 Emergency medical evacuation coverage: If you are going somewhere isolated with poor medical infrastructure, then you may need to get evacuated back home for treatment.
 Travel insurance covers this as well.

-Loss, theft, and damage coverage: If your laptop, an expensive still or video camera or any of the rest of your electronics that are your bread and butter get stolen, damaged or lost, do you have the resources to cover their loss?
+Loss, theft, and damage coverage: If your laptop, an expensive video camera or any of the rest of your electronics that are your “work gear” get stolen, damaged or lost, you will need the resources to cover the cost!
 Travel insurance will pay from $500 to $1,000.
-You can usually buy a rider that will cover more expensive items.
+You can usually buy a package that will cover even more expensive items.

-Trip interruption or cancellation coverage: People traveling to Hong Kong this summer probably had no idea that they might have a lot of difficulties leaving one of the world’s financial centers, as protesters blocked departures from the international airport.
+Trip interruption or cancellation coverage: People traveling to Hong Kong in summer 2019 probably had no idea that they might have a lot of difficulties leaving one of the world’s financial centers, as protesters blocked departures from the international airport.

 Civil unrest, travel companies that go out of business that you prepaid or personal circumstances, such as hospitalized family members can force you to cut your trip short.
 Travel insurance will cover such changes in plans.
 In the case of political unrest, non-medical evacuation coverage can save your life.

-If you are young, it is far less expensive: If you are a young traveler in good physical health, the cost of your travel insurance will be cheaper than for someone who is older and has pre-existing health conditions.
+If you are young, it’s far less expensive: If you are a young traveler in good physical health, the cost of your travel insurance will be cheaper than for someone who is older and has pre-existing health conditions.

 As you can see, travel insurance is not optional, it really is a necessity for a traveler’s peace of mind as well as for their financial and medical security and safety.